i-like-robots/bower-glob-resolver/readme.md

 └── bower.json
 ```

-Using `bower-glob-resolver` it is possible to install all of the dependencies needed for every component package by adding a source by adding a new dependency with a glob source (the name doesn't matter):
+To install all of the Bower dependencies for every component in the project a new dependency must be added to the root `bower.json` file (the name doesn't matter so long as it is unique.)
+The source of this dependency should be a glob pattern matching the component `bower.json` files:

 ```json
 {